Nevada Christmas Logo

 Q: How long does it take to put the display up and take it down?

-A: For 2005, it took 5 days to put up and 2 1/2 days to take down.
-I need to start earlier than Thanksgiving and normally take advantage of warmer days when I can.
+A: For 2016, it took about two weeks to put up and about two days to take down.
+I start earlier than Halloween and normally take advantage of warmer days when I can.

 Q: How does everything work?

-A: I'm using a software and hardware platform called Light-o-rama (www.lightorama.com) made by Dan Baldwin.
-It allows me to hook up all the lights to "channels" that can be dimmed, brighten, flickered, sparkled, or turned on or off.
-It is controlled by a computer that allows me to sequence the lights to the music.
+A: I'm using a combination of software and hardware.
+For software, I currently use Light-o-Rama (www.lightorama.com) and xLights to do the pixel programming.
+It allows me to hook up all the lights to "channels" that can be dimmed, brighten, shimmered, flashing, or turned on or off.
+Each pixel can be controlled to be one of about 2 million different colors.
+The show is controlled by a computer that allows me to sequence the lights to the music.

 Q: How do you send the music to our radios?